-6. Endocrine Pancreas
+VII.
+Endocrine Pancreas

 Most islets (islets of Langerhans) that collectively comprise the endocrine pancreas are too small to be seen by gross examination, and thus they were not depicted in Figures 1-13.
 Islets vary greatly in size; ~70% are in the size range of 50-250 μm in diameter in humans with an average in the range of 100-150 μm (4).
 Smaller islets are dispersed throughout the acinar lobules and most larger islets lie along the main and interlobular ducts of the pancreas.
-Most islets are spherical or ellipsoid, but they can be irregular in shape-sometimes reflecting the pressure of an adjacent structure, often a duct, or limitation by a tissue plane.
-Several reports provide support for the presence of a higher population density of islets in the tail of the pancreas than in the head and body although others find no difference (5, 13, 16, 17).
+Most islets are spherical or ellipsoid, but they can be irregular in shape--sometimes reflecting the pressure of an adjacent structure, often a duct, or limitation by a tissue plane.
+Several reports provide support for the presence of a higher population density of islets in the tail of the pancreas than in the head and body although others find no difference (5, 14, 17, 18).
 In adult humans the number of islets is calculated to be 500,000-1 million whereas there are far fewer in smaller animals (9, 11).
 Islets comprise 1-2% of the pancreas in adults of most mammalian species.
 In addition to the islets, isolated islet cells may be found dispersed in the acinar lobules or in association with ducts.

-Photomicrographs of islets follow.
-Several of these have been immunostained using antibodies to specific islet peptide hormones to demonstrate various islet cell types including $\beta$ -cells (insulin), $\alpha$ -cells (glucagon), and $\delta$ -cells (somatostatin).
-The other major islet cell type secretes pancreatic polypeptide (PP) and PP-cells are commonly regarded as the fourth most prevalent endocrine cell type in the islets.
-Most PP-cells are in the portion of the pancreas derived from the ventral pancreatic anlage, i.e. the uncinate process that is reported to comprise about 10% of the pancreas (12, 14).
-In the portion of the pancreas derived from the dorsal pancreatic anlage, the majority of islet cells are $\beta$ -cells (75-80%), followed by $\alpha$ -cells (about 15%), δ-cells (about 5%) and very few PPcells.
-In the uncinate process there are few $\alpha$ -cells and many more PP-cells.
-Stefan et al. present data from study of non-diabetic human pancreases showing that the PP-cells comprise 54-94% of the volume of islets in the uncinate region, displacing most $\alpha$ -cells and some $\beta$ -cells (14).
+Photomicrographs of islets follow (Figures 30-39).
+Several of these have been immunostained using antibodies to specific islet peptide hormones to demonstrate various islet cell types including β cells (insulin), α-cells (qlucagon), δ-cells and PP (somatostatin) cells (pancreatic polypeptide).
+The PP-cells are commonly regarded as the fourth most prevalent endocrine cell type in the islets.
+Most PP-cells are in the portion of the pancreas derived from the ventral pancreatic anlage, i.e. the uncinate process that is reported to comprise about 10% of the pancreas (13, 15).
+In the portion of the pancreas derived from the dorsal pancreatic anlage, the majority of islet cells are βcells (75-80%), followed by α -cells (about 15%), δ cells (about 5%) and very few PP-cells.
+In the uncinate process there are few α-cells and many more PP-cells.
+Stefan et al. present data from study of non-diabetic human pancreases showing that the PP-cells comprise 54-94% of the volume of islets in the uncinate region, displacing most α -cells and some β -cells (15).
 These investigators provide data indicating that PP-cells are the second most prevalent endocrine cell type overall in the pancreas among their 13 nondiabetic subjects.

-Figure 29.
+Figure 30.
 Human pancreas with three islets (H&E).
 This low power histologic section illustrates three islets in the background of the more abundant acinar tissue with a small duct in the upper image right corner.
 The large islet, image left, may be two adjacent islets with a small islet conforming to the lower border of a large round islet.
 Two small oval islets are located image right at 2 and 4 o'clock.
 The islet cells are smaller and have paler cytoplasm than the surrounding acinar cells.

-Figure 30.
+Figure 31.
 Human islet (H&E).
 This islet is elongate and nearly triangular in this cross section.
 A thin fibrous septum lies along its lower border.
 Although most islets are oval or round in cross section, islets vary greatly in shape as illustrated here.

-Figure 31.
+Figure 32.
 Exocrine pancreas with an islet, mouse pancreas (H&E).
 The top of a large islet abuts an intralobular duct that is slightly left of center.
-Photomicrograph by Catherine Carriere.
+(Photomicrograph by Catherine Carriere).